 Lightroom Classic subscription hidden feature #3: Adobe Fonts

 If you’re a graphic designer or you simply like to add text to photos or graphics then you’ll have encountered the problem of finding the most appropriate fonts for your projects.

 Because of this you may end up buying fonts that you need.
 But that’s more complex than it should be because fonts often come with licensing terms that are difficult to interpret.
 For example, you may be able to use a particular font for a personal or commercial project, but be expected to pay an extra licensing fee if you want to use it on a larger scale.
 This isn’t a problem for personal projects, but it’s bit of a headache for commercial ones.

 Adobe Fonts is different.
-It has thousands of professionally designed fonts that you can use in apps like Photoshop, InDesign and Adobe Spark.
+It has thousands of professionally designed fonts that you can use in apps like Photoshop, InDesign and Adobe Express.
 Better still, you are licensed to use them for any personal or commercial project, without restrictions.

 You can visit the Adobe Fonts website (https://fonts.adobe.com/) to get a taste of what’s available.
 It’s worth spending some time exploring it’s contents as there are lots of helpful articles about fonts and graphic design.

 Once you’ve found a font (or set of fonts) you like in Adobe fonts you can activate them (you need to be signed in to your Adobe account for this to work).
-Once activated, fonts automatically appear in Photoshop, Adobe Spark and any other Adobe apps you use.
+Once activated, fonts automatically appear in Photoshop, Adobe Express and any other Adobe apps you use.